France market report

 Our competitor destinations in France are Norway, Sweden, Iceland, Denmark, and Canada but also French Alpes.
 Canada has similar offering than Finland and is attracting French travellers all year around.
 Canada is very active in communication and marketing in France and has even strengthen their position and activities during last years.
 They are very competitive concerning the flight prices even if it is a long-haul destination.
 Norway has a strong position as a summer destination and is the leading Nordic country for summer holidays from France.
 Norway has also managed to reinforce their winter image during the last years.
 Norway is active both in B2C communication but also in B2B actions.
 Sweden is active in B2C communication and marketing and is attracting French especially for Stockholm region.
 Lately also Swedish Lapland has got good visibility and growing demand (as they have very competitive prices compared to Finnish Lapland).
 Iceland is doing active sales and promotion work in France and is attracting French travellers all year around.

-Accessibility from Paris is quite good.
+Accessibility from Paris is good.
 Air France has daily flights from Paris to Helsinki and during the winter season 1-3 flights per week to Rovaniemi and Kittilä.
-Finnair has many daily flights from Paris and twice a week flights from Nice (daily flights during the summer season).
+Finnair has many daily flights (4-5) from Paris and twice a week flights from Nice (daily flights during the summer season).
 Transavia has winter connections from Paris to Rovaniemi, Kittilä and Ivalo.
 Ryanair is flying from Paris to Rovaniemi during the winter season and Norwegian has their connection from Nice to Helsinki from March to October.
-Easyjet has direct connections to Rovaniemi during the winter season from Paris,Nice, Lyon and Bordeaux.
+Easyjet has direct connections to Rovaniemi during the winter season from Paris, Nice, Lyon and Bordeaux.
 In addition to regular flights, there are many charter flights during the winter season from France to Lapland.
 Accessibility is good, but the flight prices are very often higher than for other Nordic countries.

 French consumers/travellers are looking for inspiration and information in many different online channels and in social media, but traditional travel agencies and tour operators have still a strong role in purchasing phase as they can have good insurances and guarantees.
-In a case of a problem, travellers trust that it will be a lot easier with traditional operators, and unsure geopolitical situation has reinforced this even more.
-With inflation, French are also comparing more than before and are looking for special offers and packages.
+In a case of a problem, travelers trust that it will be a lot easier with traditional operators, and unsure geopolitical situation has reinforced this even more.
+With inflation, French are also comparing more than before and are looking for special offers and packages online.

-Concerning Finland, most of the French travellers are coming through tour operators, especially in the winter season.
+Concerning Finland, most of the French travelers are coming through tour operators, especially in the winter season.
 During the summer season, people are more confident to book directly.
 With Air France’s direct flights (to Helsinki, Rovaniemi and Kittilä) and Easyjet’s direct flights (to Lapland) there are now also more French FIT travellers booking directly.
 French are using quite much different OTA channels and renting platforms (e.g. Airbnb).

 Main tour operators for Finland are Kuoni-Scanditours, Timetours/ La Francaise de circuits, Vivatours, Fram Karavel, NG travel, 66 Nord, Mondial Tourisme, Salaun Holidays/Nordiska, Scandinavia/Hutissen, Comptoir des Pays Scandinaves and Voyageurs du monde.
 There are also many smaller, and specialized operators, selling actively Finland.
 Main OTA channels selling Finland are Voyage Privé, Opodo, Veepee and Expedia.

 Role of the incoming agencies is important in the French market and French operators are looking for local, Finland based operators.
-They want to work with local agencies who can find great locations and addresses in Finland and for the different seasons.
+They want to work with local agencies who can find special locations and addresses in Finland and for the different seasons.
 They also need French speaking guiding services.
 Lack of suitable DMC operators is often a problem when creating new packages outside of Lapland.

 Most relevant Finland’s USP’s in France are Finnish Happiness – Live like a Finn, Easy access to forests - Reconnect with Nature and Healthy and safe travel.
 French travellers coming to Finland are looking for outdoors activities with room to roam and clean air to breath.
 They want to experience Nordic nature and wilderness, including different light phenomena.
 Culture is also important, especially local cultural aspects and live like-a-local experiences, not forgetting the importance of local culinary experiences.